Orckestra/BetterRetail/README.md

   - `adminName` - admin name of a deploying website
   - `adminPassword` - admin password, no less than 6 symbols
   - `adminEmail` - admin email
-  - `C1Url` - URL to download C1 CMS since the Reference Application based on it and requires it during the deploy process.
+  - `C1Url` - URL to download C1 CMS since the Reference Application is based on it and requires it during the deploy process.
 If the URL includes the **orckestra.local** hostname, be sure that the Orckestra VPN connection during a deployment is active.
   - `baseCulture` - a culture to be used for a deploying website

   Other settings usually do not have to be changed but still can be.